Lessons

 - Are you attending lessons and classes regularly (i.e. on average twice a week)?

 - Are you listening to professional musicians perform (live or recorded) every day?
+And do the majority of performances you listen to include the instrument you are trying to learn?

 - Do you regularly practice on consecutive days with a good night's sleep in between?
 Are you physically healthy (drink enough water, eat a balanced diet most days, move/exercise regularly)?